hmrc/income-tax-cis/README.md

 **GET     /income-tax/nino/:nino/sources**                (Gets the CIS deductions for this user)

+**DELETE  /income-tax/nino/:nino/sources/:submissionId**      (Deletes a users CIS Deduction submission)

+**POST    /income-tax/nino/:nino/sources**                  (Creates a new CIS Deduction or updates an existing CIS Deduction - Routes to either based on the json request body)

 ### Downstream services
 All CIS data is retrieved / updated via the downstream system.
 - DES (Data Exchange Service)